tech-eng-dev/Angular-Electron-Weather/README.md

 You can still use [Angular CLI](https://angular.io/cli) to create any angular component, services and etc.

 ### Run
-- On the root directory of the project, run this command to install dependencies: `npm install`
+- On the root directory of the project, run this command to install dependencies:
+`npm install`
+- Run:
-- Run: `npm start`
+`npm start`

 ### Build
 - `electron-builder` package was used to build packages for Mac, Windows, Linux
 - Run these commands to build for each platform:
+`npm run electron:mac`
+`npm run electron:windows`
-`npm run electron:mac`, `npm run electron:windows`, `npm run electron:linux`
+`npm run electron:linux`